jhnezll/christmas/README.md

     yarn dev

 ## What was used for this project...
- - React/Next.js
+ - ⚛ React/Next.js
- - Framer Motion
+ - 📡 Axois
- - Axios
+ - 💨 Framer Motion
- - Unsplash API
+ - 💦 Unsplash API